w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 :::tip Have questions on Nomination Pools?

+Please join the [Polkadot Discord](https://dot.li/discord) for asking general questions about Nomination Pools.
-If you have questions about nomination pools, please join our [nomination pools support channel](https://matrix.to/#/#nompools-support:matrix.parity.io).
+If you are a developer, please join our
+[nomination pools support channel](https://matrix.to/#/#nompools-support:matrix.parity.io).

 :::